 The rest of the stay at the hospital was lovely.
 By day two, it was time to go home.
 While I was in the hospital, I posted the standard Welcome To The World, Son! post on social media.
 Look how great I looked moments after he was born!
 That was so easy!

 Just kidding.
 That was the next day, after a shower.
 This was the real deal:

-I don't recall being too sleep deprived during those first few weeks, but I surly was.
+I don't recall being too sleep deprived during those first few weeks, but I surely was.
 I was breastfeeding, which is extremely demanding on a new mom.
 We had many visitors in the first week after being home.
 I am big fan of visitors - I loved having people over to see the baby.
 By week two, everything started to catch up with me.
 I woke up one night with a 103F fever.
-Convinced I had spinal meningitis (because I AM a medical professional...), I called the on-call doctor in a panic.
+Convinced I was dying, I called the on-call doctor in a panic.
 He said something about mastitis, and told me to take a Motrin.
 Grrrrrr Motrin.
 I woke up like this:

 Coming down with mastitis was a reality check for me.
 I was definitely not taking care of myself.
 I was not getting enough sleep, and I was not eating all that great either.
 I was 100% focused on the baby.
 I also ended up losing 40 lbs in 10 days.
 Now, a lot of that weight was from the water I was storing in my legs.
 But things only improved after the dreaded mastitis experience.

 It is true what people say - every day becomes easier.
 You become more and more used to the new addition to your family.
 Every milestone your baby achieves is so exciting because of the fact that your baby was once 100% dependent on you.
 One year later, our son is now only 99% dependent on us.
 It's amazing!